-The hackathon will take place in the Polin Museum in Warsaw, Poland between the 4th-6th of October.
+The hackathon took place in the POLIN Museum in Warsaw, Poland between the 4th-6th of October 2019.

-Groups from Israel, Poland, Germany and the USA will work together to come up with a digital-technological solution which will assist various bodies and organizations in their fight against antisemitism.
+Groups from Israel, Poland, Germany and the USA worked together to come up with a digital-technological solution which will assist various bodies and organizations in their fight against antisemitism.

 Marvelous support for teams